paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

   </tr>
 </table>

-Some bots choose to identify themselves within the User-Agent string of an HTTP request.
+Some bots choose to identify themselves in the User-Agent string of an HTTP request.
 Others attempt to hide what they are doing, which is one of the reasons why many sites utilize services to block unwanted traffic.
-For this research we’ll focus on robots.txt files, which we can use to evaluate whether site owners are attempting to restrict the AI bots based on their advertised User-Agent strings.
+This research will focus on robots.txt files, which tell us whether site owners would like to restrict AI bots based on their advertised User-Agent strings.

-Many AI bots publish their User-Agent strings for this purpose, and also provide guidance on how they adhere to the robots.txt directives.
+Many AI services publish the User-Agent strings for this purpose, and also provide guidance on how they adhere to robots.txt directives.
+Additionally it's commone for a service to advertise multiple User-Agents since they can be used for different purposes (crawling, responding to user input, etc).

 For example
 * [ChatGPT](https://platform.openai.com/docs/bots){:target="_blank"} advertises themselves as `ChatGPT-User`, `GPTBot`, and `OAI-SearchBot`
 * [Anthropic](https://support.anthropic.com/en/articles/8896518-does-anthropic-crawl-data-from-the-web-and-how-can-site-owners-block-the-crawler){:target="_blank"} advertises themselves as `ClaudeBot`, `Claude-User`, and  `Claude-SearchBot`
 * [Apple](https://support.apple.com/en-us/119829){:target="_blank"} advertises themselves as `Applebot-Extended`

-There are many more AI agents, with more showing up all the time - and not all of them respect the robots.txt files.
-For this research, I’ve used a list of AI Bots generated from the [AI Robots.txt Github repository](https://github.com/ai-robots-txt/ai.robots.txt){:target="_blank"} to determine which robots.txt entries are targeted towards AI services.
+There are many more AI agents, with more showing up all the time - and unfortunately not all of them respect the robots.txt directives.
+For this research, I’ve used a list of AI Bots from the [AI Robots.txt Github repository](https://github.com/ai-robots-txt/ai.robots.txt){:target="_blank"} to determine which robots.txt entries are targeted towards the various AI services.

 ## User-Agents Referenced in Robots.txt

-The most popular User-Agent referenced in robots.txt files is simply a wildcard ``*``.
-In fact 97.4% of robots.txt files have at least 1 directive using this wildcard, to allow and/or disallow bots to part or all of their site’s content.
-Typically search bots (googlebot, bingbot, etc) and SEO bots (mj12bot, ahrefsbot, semrushbot, etc) appear in many sites’ robots.txt files as well.
+The most popular User-Agent referenced in robots.txt files is simply a wildcard `*`.
+In fact 97.4% of robots.txt files have at least 1 directive using this wildcard, often to allow and/or disallow bots to part or all of their site’s content to all bots.
+Typically the next most frequent group of User-Agents are for search bots (googlebot, bingbot, etc) and SEO bots (mj12bot, ahrefsbot, semrushbot, etc).

-Over the past few years, User-Agents for AI Bots have been showing up in a large number of robots.txt files.
+Over the past few years, User-Agents for AI Bots have been added to many sites' robots.txt files.
 As of July 2025, AI Bots top the list of User Agents referenced across popular sites.
 In fact almost 21% of the top 1000 websites have rules for ChatGPT’s “GPTBot” in their robots.txt file.
-There’s an interesting pattern shift around site popularity, with a greater percentage of popular sites adding AI bot directives vs a large percentage of SEO bot directives appearing in less popular sites.
+There’s an interesting pattern shift around site popularity, with a greater percentage of popular sites having AI bot directives vs a large percentage of SEO bot directives on less popular sites.

 The table below breaks this out by site popularity (using Google's [CrUX rank](https://developer.chrome.com/docs/crux/methodology/metrics#popularity-metric){:target="_blank"}).
 In the darker shaded areas of this table, you can see many references to bots operated by popular AI services - ChatGPT, Claude, Google, Perplexity, Anthropic, etc.